 The sanitary sewer service is the customers all the way from the building to the connection with the City's sanitary main.
 The City will repair/replace the customer's sanitary service if it is damaged under street pavement.
 Any other problems with the sanitary sewer service is the customer's responsibility.
 We will investigate a customer's sanitary service if the customer believes that it may be damaged under street pavement.
-We may end up clearing a stoppage in the customer's sanitary service in the process of investigating the condition of the customer's sanitary service, but we do not simply clear a blockage in a customer's sanitary service for the sake of clearing the blockage.
+We may end up clearing a stoppage in the customer's sanitary service, but we do not simply clear a blockage in a customer's sanitary service for the sake of clearing the blockage.